-Yoriichi is the foundation of all Breath teachings, later labeled as Breath of the Sun, his special body condition with affinity towards its techniques made Yoriichi the first Demon Slayer to have capabilities beyond human perception, with that he taught others what he could do, albeit none at the time could fully replicate him thus all other Breath forms were born.
+Yoriichi is the foundation of all Breathing teachings, later labeled as Sun Breathing, his special body condition with affinity towards its techniques made Yoriichi the first Demon Slayer to have capabilities beyond human perception, with that he taught others what he could do, albeit none at the time could fully replicate him thus all other Breathing forms were born.

 He is technically the reason for the establishment of the Hashira rankings since it was revealed that the hierarchy within the Demon Slayer Corps was put into place thanks to Yoriichi demonstrating the power gaps between the Slayers.